syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

-> Note: SfChart supports default axes, that is the primary and secondary axis are generated automatically, that create the primary and secondary axis based on the data binded with chart.
+N> SfChart supports default axes, that is the primary and secondary axis are generated automatically, that create the primary and secondary axis based on the data binded with chart.

 ###Add ChartSeries to Chart